 There is free access to local and global information sources.
 But media outlets and journalists are prone to pressure from state bodies and political parties in both the Bosniak-Croat and Serb entities.

-There are nearly 2.6 million internet users (Internetlivestats.com, 2014).
+There are more than 2.3 million internet users (Internetlivestats.com, 2016) - a figure that represents 61.6% of the population.
 Online activity is concentrated among younger people and there is no filtering of online content.

 Social media has played a key role during public protests.

 - Nezavisne Novine - Banja Luka, daily